HennyBicks01/OneClickPDF/README.md

 ## Mockup

 ![Mock-up](https://user-images.githubusercontent.com/73999671/190031544-b98dc32f-b35a-498e-9740-d60e74795fcf.png)

-While there wouldn’t be much of a mockup for this type of thing using the example of 7-zip helps emphasize the point.
+While there wouldn’t be much of a mockup for this type of product using the example of 7-zip helps emphasize the sentiment.
 As an enterprise application like this is made exclusively for convenience purposes

 Graphical user interface, text